overture-stack/website/markdown/documentation/dms/user-guide/data-portal.md

 <Warning>**NOTE:** If you deny access to the DMS platform, then your only alternative is to log in again with a different identity provider with which you are comfortable granting access.</Warning>

-4. After granting access, if the email address on your identity provider profile is not configured to be publicly-accessible, you may receive an error message indicating so:
+4. After granting access, if the email address on your identity provider profile is not configured to be publicly accessible, you may receive an error message indicating so:

 ![Entity](../assets/no-email.png 'No Primary Email')